An essay outline can be described as a guide or roadmap for an essay.

 Provides logical flow

-In an essay outline, the points are outlined in an alphanumeric format.
+In an outline, the points are outlined in an alphanumeric format.
 This helps you to take note of the key points and sub-points.
 When the points are arranged in such a manner, as you write your essay, you can now have a guide for a clear flow of thoughts.
 The various alphanumeric formats include Roman numerals, bullets, capital, and lowercase numbers, etc.

-Helps to form structure
+Helps to form a structure

-Since the points are arranged in such a way that the topic being discussed will be tackled, you can use the outline to develop the structure you want your essay to adopt.
+Since the points are arranged in such a way that the topic being discussed will be tackled, you can use the outline to develop the structure you want to adopt.
 This is in terms of the introduction, description, body, and summary.
 You can even decide to categorize your points in sections such as the beginning, body, and end.

 Aids in not missing anything

-If you record the key points of your essay while noting them down in your outline as you research, you are able to avoid missing any relevant information that would have otherwise been forgotten if kept to memory.
+If you record the key points while noting them down in your outline as you research, you are able to avoid missing any relevant information that would have otherwise been forgotten if kept to memory.
 This way, you have the freedom to do as much research as you wish.

 Provides flexibility